hugoaboud/pySvg2Gcode/README.md

 The file `config.py` contains the configurations for the conversion (printer bed size etc).

 ## Fork information
-The original has an error with svg files from inkscape, that is solved in this fork.
+- The original has an error with svg files from inkscape, that is solved in this fork.

-From inkscape: export to plain svg, then convert the file using this python module.
-Make sure that you have converted all objects to paths :-)
+- From inkscape: export to plain svg, then convert the file using this python module.
+Make sure that you have converted all objects to paths.

-I don't know how it works, but it seems to work.
+- Take notice that the script does not produce a strategy on cutting the matter.
+This script will not satisfy your maker needs so to say.

-You might take a look at https://www.youtube.com/watch?v=Dwqlf5iirbM for using it for laser cutting
+- You might take a look at https://www.youtube.com/watch?v=Dwqlf5iirbM for using it for laser cutting

 ## Installation